petersmith-hun/domino-platform/modules/docker-agent/README.md

 ======

 Domino Platform Docker Agent is responsible for Docker based deployments.
-It's a standalone component, coordinated by Domino Platform Coordinator, communicating with in via a two-way websocket connection, initiated by the agent itself.
+It's a standalone component, coordinated by Domino Platform Coordinator, communicating with it via a two-way websocket connection, initiated by the agent itself.

 Simply put, this agent is able to spin up Docker containers, based on the deployment configurations defined in Coordinator.
 It can pull the images from private Docker registries as well.